 But that doesn’t mean we dislike them.
 In fact, quite the opposite.

 One contributor at Superfoodly uses Doterra lavender essential oil on an almost nightly basis for a sense of serenity before sleep.
-His regimen involves a couple drops in the palms, which are then cupped around his nose and mouth as he breathes it in for 30 seconds before bed.
-From what we hear, his whole family is on that bandwagon.
+The regimen involves a couple drops in the palms, which are then cupped around nose and mouth while breathing in for 30 seconds before bed.

 Aside from comparing brands, does it also make sense to scrutinize the amount of antioxidants in frankincense versus oregano oil or another type?
 Does it matter whether one ranks low or high in antioxidants on the ORAC scale, since you’re not supposed to be eating them?